MILNE-EDWARDS'S SIFAKA

 Conservation Efforts

 The Milne-Edwards’s sifaka is listed on Appendix I of the Convention on International Trade in Endangered Species (CITES).
 Approximately half the total population is thought to be within the protected area of Ranomafana National Park, although action is needed to protect the individuals outside of this area.
-Scientists recommend extending the reach of Ranomafana National Park to include unprotected populations, as well as the establishment of wildlife corridors to connect fragmented forest.
+Scientists recommend extending the reach of Ranomafana National Park to include unprotected populations, as well as the establishment of wildlife corridors to connect fragmented forests.
 More research is still needed into population size and trends.

 References: